The psychological dimension of aging that often gets overlooked

 The Blue Zones Connection

-It's not coincidental that all Blue Zones, the regions where people live longest, have cultural constructs around purpose.
+Blue Zones are the regions where people live longest, and all of them have cultural constructs around purpose.
 Okinawans have ikigai.
 Costa Ricans in Nicoya have "plan de vida."
 These aren't just pleasant cultural features.
 They appear to contribute meaningfully to longevity.

 Resilience and Optimism